News We Recently Launched AD Migrator and AD Reporter.

 SQL Database Scaler Functions

-In any scenario, when the expression is valid, users can consider the scaler functions.
+In any scenario, when the expression is valid, users can consider the scaler functions in SQL Server list all functions analysis.
 These use a single value & also return a single-value result.

 1. UCASE()/UPPER(): Converts a string to uppercase.